tferracina/ArDCA-Python/writeup.typ

 #pagebreak()
 = Introduction

 Proteins are biomolecules that are fundamental to nearly all biological processes.
 Their diverse roles include transporting nutrients, catalyzing chemical reactions, providing structural support, and more.
 The function of a protein is determined by the composition of its primary sequence created from amino acids.
 A single protein sequence can vary greatly in length and order of its amino acids, leading to a very large number of possible configurations.

-The size of the protein sequence space makes exhaustive experimental exploration infeasible.
-However, the rapid growth of biological databases, driven by advances in sequencing technologies, has transformed biology into a data-rich discipline.
+The massive size of the protein sequence space makes exhaustive experimental exploration infeasible.

+Advances in sequencing technologies has ushered in a rapid growth of biological databases, transforming biology into a data-rich discipline.
 Large repositories such as UniProt, Pfam, and the Protein Data Bank store millions of sequences and structures, providing crucial resources for computational approaches@weigt2020.

-This wealth of data has enabled the development of advanced statistical and machine learning models capable of simulating protein sequence evolution, prediciting structural conformations, and generating novel sequences with desired properties.
+This wealth of data has enabled the development of advanced statistical and machine learning models capable of simulating protein sequence evolution, predicting structural conformations, and generating novel sequences with desired properties.
 In addition, breakthroughs in protein structure prediction--most notably the Nobel Prize winning AlphaFold@alphafold\-- show that computational methods can rival experimental accuracy, in a much cheaper manner.

-In this work, we will implement an efficient autoregressive network for protein sequence generation leveraging the Direct Coupling Analysis (DCA) in Python.
-In Section 2, the biological background will be laid out.
-Section 3 will introduce the mathematical foundations.
-Section 4 will detail previous iterations of similar models, while Section 5 will explore our implementation.
+In this work, we will implement arDCA, an efficient autoregressive network for protein sequence generation leveraging the Direct Coupling Analysis (DCA) method in Python.
+The biological background will be introduced in  Section 2.
+The mathematical foundations will be laid out in Section 3.
+Section 4 will describe previous iterations of Direct Coupling Analysis methods and arDCA, while Section 5 will explore our implementation.

 = Biological Background

 == Proteins and their structure
 Proteins are essential biological molecules responsible for a wide range of functions in living organisms.
-Despite their functional diversity, all proteins are polymers of the same set of standard building blocks: the 20 canonical amino acids arranged in different assortments.
+Despite their functional diversity, all proteins are polymers of the same set of standard building blocks: the 20 canonical amino acids.
 Amino acids share a common core structure consisting of a central carbon atom bonded to a hydrogen atom, an amino group, a carboxyl group, and a variable side chain.
-This side chain is the defining feature of each amino acid, giving rise to differences in size, shape, chemical reactivity, and polarity.
-Proteins are formed by peptide bonds of distinct amino acids, where the term polypeptides comes from.
-In this process, certain atoms are lost, thus, within a protein sequence, individual amino acids are typically referred to as residues.
+The side chain is the defining feature of an amino acid, giving rise to differences in size, shape, chemical reactivity, and polarity.
+Proteins, or polypeptides, are formed through peptide bonds of distinct amino acids.
+Certain atoms are lost in this process, thus within a protein sequence, individual amino acids are typically referred to as residues.
 Generally, protein sequences are made up of between 50 and 2000 amino acids.
 The ordering of the amino acids dictates how a protein folds into its three-dimensional structure, known as its conformation.
 Although each conformation is unique, two common folding patterns occur in many proteins: the $alpha$ helix and the $beta$ sheet @alberts2002.

+#figure(
+  image("code/out/PF13354protein.png", width: 40%),
+  caption: [Protein from PF13354 folded using `ColabFold`@Mirdita2022_ColabFold] )

 Each amino acid is chemically distinct and can occur at any position in a protein chain, giving rise to $20^n$ possible polypeptide sequences of length $n$.
 For a typical protein of 300 amino acids, the number of possible sequences is astronomically large ($approx 2 dot 10^390$).
 However, only a small fraction of these sequences are capable of folding into a stable three-dimensional conformation.

 == Protein families and evolutionary information Proteins do not evolve in isolation; they often belong to protein families, groups of proteins that share a common evolutionary origin, therefore exhibit similar sequence features and functional properties @ebi_protein_families.
 Over evolutionary timescales, mutations accumulate in these families: some are beneficial, altering the protein activity in ways that give rise to new functions, while many others are neutral and have no effect on stability or activity.
 Harmful mutations, by contrast, disrupt protein folding or its function.
-These changes are  eliminated through natural selection.
+These destructive changes are eliminated through natural selection.
 The result is a collection of homologous proteins that retain overall structural and functional characteristics, but also display sequence variability that encodes the evolutionary history of the family @alberts2002.

 The study of evolutionary history and relationships among biological entities is referred to as phylogenetics.
 Protein families provide the domain for phylogenetic analysis, as examining families provides insight that cannot be obtained from a single sequence@EMBL-EBI_Phylogenetics.
 From homologous proteins, we can detect important correlated mutations between amino acid positions which represents constraints enforced to maintain protein integrity by evolution.
-These statistical patterns are crucial for computational approaches as they attempt to learn them to predict three-dimensional structure and understand protein function.
+These statistical patterns are crucial for computational approaches which learn them to predict three-dimensional structure and understand protein function.

 == Multiple sequence alignments
 To extract important statistical information from protein families, the homologous sequences need to be organized in a systematic way.
 This is done through a multiple sequence alignment (MSA), in which three or more sequences are arranged so that homologous sites are placed in the same column @WILTGEN201938.
 Alignment gaps are introduced throughout the MSA to maximise the positional correspondence of sequences and enable them to have the same fixed length.